Skvare/com.skvare.customfieldfilter/README.md

   - Configure  field you want to use as filter on each Custom Group
   - Change order/weight to show Custom Group tab near summary tab.

-3. **Set Permissions**:
-  - Ensure appropriate user roles have permissions to view and use filtered custom fields
-  - Configure any role-specific filtering restrictions

 ### Filter Types

 The extension supports various filter types depending on the custom field type: